nachocaru/xaprb.com/content/blog/2012-03-02-mysql-high-availability-comparison-service-versus-data.md

 categories:
   - SQL
 ---
-When people ask me about high availability, I often suggest that it&#8217;s helpful to understand whether you&#8217;re most interested in service availability, data availability, or both.
+When people ask me about high availability, I often suggest that it's helpful to understand whether you're most interested in service availability, data availability, or both.
 Of course, you want both &#8212; but if cost is an object, you may end up relaxing your requirements.

-The typical example of an application that needs service availability but doesn&#8217;t have strong data availability requirements is something that&#8217;s ad-supported.
+The typical example of an application that needs service availability but doesn't have strong data availability requirements is something that's ad-supported.
 Who cares if the last few comments on funny cat photos are lost?
-What&#8217;s important is that the users can see the photos, and the ads next to them.
+What's important is that the users can see the photos, and the ads next to them.

-On the other hand, if you&#8217;re selling something, it&#8217;s a big deal to lose records about orders or payments.
-In this case, if you can&#8217;t have both kinds of availability, you might prefer downtime over data loss.
+On the other hand, if you're selling something, it's a big deal to lose records about orders or payments.
+In this case, if you can't have both kinds of availability, you might prefer downtime over data loss.

-Here&#8217;s a quick comparison of some MySQL high availability technologies.
+Here's a quick comparison of some MySQL high availability technologies.
 All opinions are mine alone:

 <table>
   <tr>